Wall Street Analyst Initiated Realty Income Corporation [O]. What else is Wall St. saying

-Realty Income Corporation [NYSE: O] price surged by 0.85 percent to reach at $0.56.
+Realty Income Corporation [NYSE: O] loss -1.25% on the last trading session, reaching $63.95 price per share at the time.
 The company report on February 21, 2023 that Realty Income Announces Operating Results for the Three Months and Year Ended December 31, 2022.

 Will You Miss Out On This Growth Stock Boom?